open-resources/physics_bank/content/public/018.Electrostatics/Electric Field/Charged particle near the Earth/Charged particle near the Earth.md

   pl-customizations:
     blank: true
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Charged particle near the Earth
       charge: proton
       part2:
         ans1:
           value: Away from the surface of the Earth.
         ans2:
           value: Towards the surface of the Earth.
 ---
 # {{ params.vars.title }}